hasadna/accessible-graphs/public/english_guides/usage_tutorial_en.md

 </br>

-To learn more on how we use braille in the system, go to our [Sensory Interface braille tutorial](tutorial_braille_en.html).
+To learn more on how we use braille in the system, go to our [Accessible Graphs braille tutorial](tutorial_braille_en.html).

 Thanks for your time and efforts and we hope you enjoy viewing graphs!